 3.8 The School Promotions Committee will evaluate the level of achievement and overall strength of the application against the promotion criteria before deciding which applications to submit to the University Promotions Committee for further consideration.

-3.9 The Executive Dean will inform those whose applications the Committee considers should not proceed of the reasons for this decision.
-Candidates who are not successful at this stage are encouraged to discuss with their Executive Dean (or nominee) what they need to do to meet the criteria for promotion.
+3.9 The Executive Dean will inform those whose applications the Committee recommends should not proceed of the reasons for this decision.
+Candidates who are not successful at this stage will be given feedback by their Executive Dean (or nominee) on what they need to do to meet the criteria for promotion.
 Notes will be taken by HR to support this.

-3.10 Individuals whom the School Promotions Committee has decided should not proceed to a University Promotions Committee may decide, with or without contrary advice received from the Executive Dean (or nominee), whether they wish their application to be forwarded to the University Promotions Committee for further consideration.
+3.10 Individuals whom the School Promotions Committee has decided should not proceed to a University Promotions Committee may decide to submit an unsupported application to the University Promotions Committee for further consideration.

 3.11 The University Promotions Committee will consider all applications for promotion against the promotion criteria, and will take into account comments from referees.
-Where applications are for Readerships or Personal Chairs, comments and advice will be sought from distinguished, international external assessors, identified by the Executive Dean, the Pro-Vice-Chancellors and the Professoriate.
-(A detailed explanation of this stage of the procedure is given at Appendix D).
+Where applications are for Readerships or Personal Chairs, comments and advice will be sought from distinguished external assessors, identified by the Executive Dean, the Pro-Vice-Chancellors and the Professoriate.
+In the case of applications for Readerships or Personal Chairs, international external assessors’ comments will be sought.

-3.15 The effective date for promotions to Senior Lecturer and above will be 1 August, the start of the University financial year following the launch of the promotions review.
+3.15 The effective date for promotions to Senior Lecturer and Senior Teaching Fellow and above will be 1 August, the start of the University financial year following the launch of the promotions review.
 Progression from Grade 8 to Grade 9 will take effect from 1 April.

-3.16 Candidates who are not promoted are encouraged to discuss with their Executive Dean what they need to do to meet the criteria for promotion.
+3.16 Candidates who are not promoted will be given feedback from their Executive Dean on what they need to do to meet the criteria for promotion.
 Notes will be taken by HR to support this.
-Given the time necessary to make a significant improvement in academic standing, applications which are unsuccessful at this final stage should not normally expect to be reviewed again within a two-year period.
+Given the time necessary to make a significant improvement in academic standing, applications which are unsuccessful at this final stage will usually be considered no earlier than two years from the original application.

 3.18 Exceptionally it may be necessary to consider special cases for promotion at times other than the annual promotions cycle.
 This provision is not available as a route for late submissions.
 Special cases must be supported by the relevant Executive Dean who should prepare a report, describing the exceptional circumstances, for the Vice-Chancellor, as Chair of the University Promotions Committee.
 If it is accepted that the case merits review outside of the normal annual cycle, consideration of the academic case for promotion will follow a procedure similar (except in timing) to that for the normal annual Promotions Review.
 This will include completion, by the individual, of an Academic Staff Internal Application Form.